 1. a.
-Per academic year, two opportunities to take examinations per educational component will be offered.
+Per academic year, two opportunities to take examinations will be offered for each unit of education.

 b.
-By way of exception to a., the options for retaking practical components, work placements and theses are detailed in the relevant work placement manual, teaching regulations or graduation regulations.
+By way of exception to a., the options for retaking practical exercises, internships and theses are detailed in the faculty regulations master's thesis or relevant internship manual, teaching regulations or graduation regulations.

 - 2. The most recent mark will apply in the event of a resit.
-A retake is allowed for both passed and failed units of study. - 3.
+A resit is allowed for both passed and failed units of study.
+The master's thesis, internship and practical exercise are excluded from the arrangement that a resit is allowed for both passed and failed units of study. - 3.
 The resit for a (partial) interim examination must not take place within ten working days of the announcement of the result of the (partial) examination being resat. - 4.
 The student who has passed all but one of the examinations necessary to meet the degree requirements and who is unable to sit that examination in the next semester, may submit a motivated request to the Examination Board asking for the opportunity to take this examination at an earlier date; the examiner can decide that this extra examination is a different assessment type than the regular examination opportunity.
-If the student failed the examination during all the previously offered attempts unless participation in an examination was not possible for compelling reasons. - 5.
-If an educational component is no longer offered in the academic year following its termination, at least one opportunity will be provided to sit the interim examination(s) or parts thereof and a transitional arrangement will be included in the programme-specific section for the subsequent period.
+The student must have successfully participated in all the examination opportunities offered in the current academic year for the subject in question, unless participation was not possible for compelling reasons. - 5.
+If a unit of education is no longer offered in the academic year following its termination, at least one opportunity will be provided to sit the interim examination(s) or parts thereof and a transitional arrangement will be included in the programme-specific section for the subsequent period.